mfitz/lottery-applet/README.md

 Running the applet
 ============

 Having built a distro, you can unpack the subsequent zip file to a local directory.
 There you will see a new subdirectory called something like "lottery-applet-1.0-SNAPSHOT".
-Inside this directory you will find a jar file, an image file, and an HTML file.
+Inside this directory you will find a jar file, some GIF files (49 in total - 1 for each lottery ball), and an HTML file.
 You can run the applet locally using the JDK's appletviewer tool:

     appletviewer lottery-applet.html